University Logo and Trademark Policy

 Campus Applicability: Storrs and Regional Campuses

-For More Information, Contact Office of the Bursar
+For More Information, Contact: Office of the Bursar Cash Operations

-This policy applies to any department seeking to accommodate customers wanting to pay by credit or debit card and thereby opening a merchant account.
+This policy applies to any department requesting a merchant account to accommodate customers who want to pay by credit or debit card, and the University’s centralized eCommerce system cannot meet their needs.

-PCI security standards are technical and operational requirements set by the Payment Card Industry Security Standards Council to protect cardholder data.
+Payment Card Industry Data Security Standards: PCI DSS are technical and operational requirements set by the Payment Card Industry Security Standards Council to protect cardholder data.
 The standards globally govern all merchants and organizations that store, process, or transmit this data – with new requirements for software developers and manufacturers of applications and devices used in those transactions.
-Compliance with the PCI set of standards is mandatory for their respective stakeholders, and is enforced by the major payment card brands who established the Council: American Express, Discover Financial Services, JCB International, MasterCard Worldwide, and Visa Inc.
+Compliance with the PCI DSS is mandatory for their respective stakeholders, and is enforced by the major payment card brands who established the Council: American Express, Discover Financial Services, JCB International, MasterCard Worldwide, and Visa Inc.

-The Controller’s Office may at any time terminate the department’s merchant account for a policy/procedure violation.
+The Office of the Controller may at any time terminate the department’s merchant account for a policy/procedure violation.
 In addition, payment card industry compliance violations may result in fines from the payment brands (VISA, MasterCard, Discover, American Express, JCB, BC Card, DinaCard and Diner’s Club) to the acquiring bank, at their discretion, from $5,000 to $100,000 per month which may be charged back to the department in noncompliance.
 Fines are dependent on volume of credit cards breached and remediation efforts required.

-Detailed procedures and resource documentation may be found on our website at: http://bursar.uconn.edu/cash-operations/.
+Detailed procedures and resource documents may be found on the Office of the Bursar website at: https://bursar.uconn.edu/cash-operations/ .

 POLICY HISTORY

-Reviewed with no revisions January 14, 2022.
+Reviewed with no revisions: 01/14/2022

 Non-Student Receivables Invoicing Policy